petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 * Service and persistence classes for `CommerceCountry` and `CommerceRegion` have been removed.

-* Rerences to `com.liferay.commerce.model.CommerceCountry` and `com.liferay.commerce.model.CommerceRegion` have been replaced by `com.liferay.portal.kernel.model.Country` and `com.liferay.portal.kernel.model.Region`.
+* References to `com.liferay.commerce.model.CommerceCountry` and `com.liferay.commerce.model.CommerceRegion` have been replaced by `com.liferay.portal.kernel.model.Country` and `com.liferay.portal.kernel.model.Region`.

 * Foreign keys that references `CommerceCountry` and `CommerceRegion` have been renamed from `commerceCountryId` and `commerceRegionId` to `countryId` and `regionId` respectively.
-Tables that have columns that were updated are:
+Tables that have columns that were updated are

   * `CommerceAddress`

   * `CommerceAddressRestriction`

   * `CommerceShippingFixedOptionRel`

   * `CommerceTaxFixedRateAddressRel`

   * `com.liferay.commerce.country.CommerceCountryManager` is added for retrieving Commerce-specific countries.
 Available methods are:

   * `getBillingCountries`

   * `getBillingCountriesByChannelId`

   * `getShippingCountries`

   * `getShippingCountriesByChannelId`

   * `getWarehouseCountries`

 ### Who is affected?